we share a similar background

 Long story short

-I understand the challenges you face on your side of the table.
-Now, I am positioned to be your greatest ally and right-hand resource.
+I understand the challenges busy executives face on their side of the table.
+My job is to be your greatest ally and right-hand resource.
+(Photo: Tim Gouw).

 You are a busy executive who oversees communications for your organization.
 Your team is small and struggles to meet an ever-growing workload.